albertcroig/Stewart-SVG-Projection-js/README.md

 This project focuses on the SVG drawing feature of the original software, removing most of the original features (predefined animations, Xbox controller support, etc.).
 The simulation visualization has been changed to show projections onto the wall and enhance user interaction.
 The following additions have been made:

 **Platform**
-- Labels for the x, y, and z axes (platform and base)
+- Labels for the x, y, and z axes (platform and base).
 - Every servo labeled with its corresponding number.
-- A "ball" attached to a red line from the platform's coordinate origin to represent the center-point of rotation
+- A "ball" attached to a red line from the platform's coordinate origin to represent the center-point of rotation.
-- A violet laser pointing towards the wall
+- A violet laser pointing towards the wall.

 **Wall**
-- A light brown spherical wall positioned according to the "wall distance" and scaled according to the "rotation axis offset"
+- A light brown spherical wall positioned according to the "wall distance" and scaled according to the "rotation axis offset".
 - The selected SVG is drawn in the center of the wall.
 Users can toggle the drawing visualization (press spacebar) to see the end result or the drawing process live (press "d").
 The former is not recommended on slow or old machines due to high processing demands.

 **Simulation**